paulmasri/Minimal-CMake-App-For-Microsoft-Store/README.md

 ## How to build and install

 I have provided:
-- **MakeSelfSignedCertificate.ps1** - a script to generate a local self-signed certificate.
+- **MakeSelfSignedCertificate.ps1**: a script to generate a local self-signed certificate.
 You need a local certificate to be able to install the app on your local Windows PC just like it was installed via the Microsoft Store app.
-- **cli_build.bat** - a build script that uses CMake 3.24+ and Ninja.
+- **cli_build.bat**: a build script that uses CMake 3.24+, Ninja and Visual Studio (2022 Community).

 ## Create a local self-signed certificate for code-signing